-- A. Fenders: Fenders are used as the covering of the wheels to minimize the spray of water, mud, and road debris towards the rear of the vehicle and on certain vehicles the mounting location for side marker or turn signal lights.
-Inspect the vehicle to determine the fenders or wheel coverings are securely fastened and provide adequate coverage of the wheel. - B. Bumpers: The bumpers on passenger vehicles offer protection in low-speed collisions.
-Inspect the vehicle to verify the vehicle has bumpers and that they are securely fastened.
+- A. Fenders: Fenders are used as the covering of the wheels to minimize the spray of water, mud, and road debris onto the rear of the vehicle and, on certain vehicles, the mounting location for side marker or turn signal lights.
+Inspect the vehicle to verify all fender and wheel coverings are securely fastened and provide adequate coverage of the wheels. - B. Bumpers: The bumpers on passenger vehicles offer protection in low-speed collisions.
+Inspect the vehicle to verify the vehicle has bumpers (as equipped by the manufacturer) and that all bumpers are securely fastened.

-- C. Frame: The frame plays an important role in safety and uses crumple/crush zones designed to absorb energy in accidents.
+- C. Frame: The frame plays an important role in ensuring the safety of a vehicle and has crumple/crush zones designed to absorb energy in accidents.
 When inspecting vehicles equipped with a frame, inspect the frame for collision damage, repairs that were not performed in accordance with the manufacturer's specifications, and structural rust.
 As used in this manual, "structural rust" is corrosion that has penetrated the underlying metal, damaging the structural integrity of the part. - D. Body/Unibody: The unibody design combines the frame and body into one unit and utilizes crumple/crush zones to absorb energy in accidents.
-Inspect the body/unibody for collision damage, structural rust, and gaps or holes that could allow penetration of gases or fumes from the engine or exhaust into the passenger compartment when the engine is running. - E. Fuel System: Inspect the visible areas of the fuel tank and fuel lines for damage or leaks. - F. Trailer Hitch: If a vehicle is equipped with a trailer hitch, inspect to ensure the hitch is securely fastened and not damaged.
+Inspect the body/unibody for any collision damage, structural rust, gaps, and holes that could allow gases or fumes from the engine or exhaust to penetrate the passenger compartment when the engine is running. - E. Fuel System: Inspect the visible areas of the fuel tank and fuel lines for damage and leaks. - F. Trailer Hitch: If a vehicle is equipped with a trailer hitch, inspect to ensure the hitch is securely fastened and not damaged.